-PICTURES/VIDEO/LIVE STREAMING:
+PICTURES/VIDEO/LIVE STREAMING

-Rankin seeks to provide appropriate recognition for our students and staff and promote the positive happenings of our District!
+Rankin seeks to provide appropriate recognition for our students and staff and promote the positive happenings of our District.
 In addition, Rankin wants to connect with the extended members of our District's families as well.
 Based on the above rationale, the District may choose to live stream school activities/events outside of the Regular School Day.
 A media form provided at Registration serves as additional notice to all parents and guardians that our students who participate in activities/events outside of the Regular School Day may be identified and published online and/or live streamed.
 During the Regular School Day, the District would like to take photographs and videos of students and staff to publish online.
 The District will also want to identify the names of students in pictures and videos during the Regular School Day.
 Thus, the District utilizes the form noted above to seek parent/guardian media consent for their child to be included and identified during the Regular School Day in pictures and videos online.
-Generally, we will not live stream during the school day unless there are special events that occur during the school day (i.e. Spelling Bee, Halloween Parade).
+Generally, we will not live stream during the school day unless there are special events that occur during the school day (Veterans Day Ceremony, Spelling Bee, and Halloween (Parade, etc.) The District utilizes a Facebook group and a YouTube Channel for live streaming